Babywearing: Beneficial or the Biological Norm?

 Inanimate Objects: Babywearing Costumes

 Another in my series of themed costumes for babywearers.
 This post highlights costumes with the baby as an inanimate objects.
 You would be surprised at the possibilities when you start brainstorming, and hopefully the pictures of these creative families will get the wheels turning for you!
-And be sure to submit a photo of your babywearing costume to my contest to possibly win a wrap!
+And be sure to submit a photo of your babywearing costume to my contest this year to possibly win a wrap!

 inanimate object babywearing costumes